 Orthodontics are offered as part of Dental on Gray’s wide selection of dental treatments and involves the use of appliances to bring teeth and jaws into correct and proper alignment

-Dr Luzaan Van Zyl (picture on the left) leads the Orthodontic department at Dental on Gray in Knysna, specialising in mainly Interceptive and Progressive Orthodontic treatments.
+Dr Luzaan Van Zyl leads the Orthodontic department at Dental on Gray in Knysna, specializing in mainly Interceptive and Progressive Orthodontic treatments.
 Dr Luzaan expanded her Orthodontics last 2 years ago and can now also do LINGUAL BRACES

 LINGUAL BRACES (INVISIBLE BRACES)